-ProtoSound® is equipped with a few programmable features that are accessed in the RESET state by moving the transformer throttle up and down between full voltage and low voltage (6 to 8 volts) without shutting the transformer off completely.
+While ProtoSoundTM is equipped with only a few programmable features, additional memory chips can be obtained to "Upgrade" the system in the future.
+Programmable features are accessed in the RESET state by moving the transformer throttle up and down between full voltage and low voltage (6 to 8 volts) without shutting the transformer off completely.
 Each time this is done you advance, one feature at a time, through the available options.
 An air-release sound is heard each time the throttle is advanced.
 In addition, there are special sounds to tell you what RESET position you are in.